rdkcentral/aamp/test/VideoTestStream/README.txt

 test stream in HLS and DASH format.
 The script startserver.sh can be used to run a web server (server.py) so that AAMP can play the video test stream.

-Multiple video profiles (for ABR) and audio languages are supported.
+Multiple video profiles (for ABR) audio and caption languages are supported.

 The following streams are generated: main.mpd // DASH main_mp4.m3u8 // fragmented HLS mp4
-main.m3u8 // HLS ts with demux audio muxed.m3u8 // HLS ts with muxed audio
+main.m3u8 // HLS ts with demux audio main_mux.m3u8 // HLS ts with muxed audio

-generate-hls-dash-4k.sh is variation used to generate an animated test pattern that had more realistic segment sizes and includes 4k profile.
+generate-hls-dash-4k.sh is variation used to generate an animated test pattern with more realistic segment sizes and includes a 4k resolution profile.
-SegmentTemplate4k.mpd
+SegmentTemplate.mpd
-SegmentTimeline4k.mpd
+SegmentTimeline.mpd
-SegmentBase4k.mpd
+SegmentBase.mpd
-SegmentList4k.mpd
+SegmentList.mpd
 Muxed.m4u8
 FragmentedMp4.m3u8
 HlsTs.m3u8